-The Certified Patient Care Technician/Assistant (CPCT/A) exam tests your knowledge and skills in basic patient care so you can work in healthcare facilities such as doctors’ offices, clinics, hospitals, and more.
+The Certified Patient Care Technician (CPCT) exam tests your knowledge and skills in basic patient care so you can work in healthcare facilities such as doctors’ offices, clinics, hospitals, and more.

-Click “Start Test” below to take a free CPCT/A practice test!
+Click “Start Test” above to take a free Patient Care Technician practice test!

-To be eligible for the CPCT/A exam, you must have a high school diploma/GED/high school equivalency and ONE of the following:
+To be eligible for the Patient Care Technician exam, you must have a high school diploma/GED/high school equivalency and ONE of the following:

 - You must have completed a patient care technician education or training program within the last 5 years.